South Sudan declares new cholera outbreak | www.lokmattimes.com

 South Sudan declares new cholera outbreak

-South Sudanese Ministry of Health on Sunday declared a cholera outbreak following confirmation of eight cases in Rubkona county in the country's Unity States.
+Juba, May 9 South Sudan's Ministry of Health has declared a cholera outbreak following the confirmation of eight cases in Rubkona county.

-The ministry said the move follows tests conducted by the National Public Health Laboratory in Juba that confirmed the outbreak.
+The Ministry said the move follows tests conducted by the National Public Health Laboratory in Juba that confirmed the outbreak, reports Xinhua news agency.

-"Public is being urged not to panic but remain calm and observe all the precautionary measures to prevent community transmission and spread in populations with inadequate access to safe drinking water, poor personal hygiene, and inadequate access to improved sanitation facilities," the ministry said in a statement issued in Juba, the capital of South Sudan.
+"Public is being urged not to panic but remain calm and observe all the precautionary measures to prevent community transmission and spread in populations with inadequate access to safe drinking water, poor personal hygiene, and inadequate access to improved sanitation facilities," the Ministry said in a statement.

 It said so far, a total of 31 cases including one death have been reported from Rubkona town and Bentiu IDP camp.

-The ministry said the confirmed cases presented with watery diarrhea, vomiting, and dehydration and were admitted and managed at MSF Bentiu protection of civilians (PoC) hospital, noting that all cases have been discharged.
+The Ministry said the confirmed cases presented with watery diarrhoea, vomiting, and dehydration and were admitted and managed at MSF Bentiu protection of civil (PoC) hospital, noting that all cases have been discharged.

 According to the ministry, the government with support from its partners conducted two rounds of oral cholera vaccination in Rubkona county in January and March, respectively.

-"The ministry of health activated a national and a state cholera task force on April 14 to coordinate all response interventions, heighten surveillance in the Internal Displaced Persons (IDPs) camps and at community levels," it said.

-According to the ministry, the cholera risk is typically high during the rainy season starts from May to the end of October.
+Cholera risk is typically high during the rainy season that starts from May to the end of October.

-For the last couple of years, the country has experienced devastating floods affecting more than 1 million people, mainly women and children and displacing them from their homes, livelihoods, and social services.
-(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app